ArlindKadra/VAE/README.md

 # VAE

-A toy example of VAEs.
+A simple application of conditional Variational autoencoders.